 - iii.
-If Actual Reduction < (50% \ Reduction Target), then Measure Score = 0% - iv.
-If Actual Reduction ≥ (Reduction Target), then Measure Score = 100% - v.
-If Actual Reduction $\geq$ (50% \ Reduction Target) AND < (Reduction Target), then Measure Score is equal to: (Actual Reduction (50% \ Reduction Target)) / ((Reduction Target (50% \ Reduction Target)) For example, if the State achieves less than 50% of the Reduction Target, then the measure score will be equal to 0%.
+If Actual Reduction < (50% Reduction Target), then Measure Score = 0% - iv.
+If Actual Reduction \geq (Reduction Target), then Measure Score = 100% - v.
+If Actual Reduction ≥ (50% Reduction Target) AND < (Reduction Target), then Measure Score is equal to: (Actual Reduction (50% Reduction Target)) / ((Reduction Target (50% Reduction Target))For example, if the State achieves less than 50% of the Reduction Target, then the measure score will be equal to 0%.
 If the State achieves 75% of the Reduction Target, then the measure score will be equal to (75%-50%) / (100%-50%) = 50% - k) Overall Quality and Utilization Doman Score.
-The overall DSRIP quality and utilization domain score will be determined by calculating a weighted sum of the domain scores. - 69.
+The overall DSRIP quality and utilization domain score will be determined by calculating a weighted sum of the domain scores. - 68.
 State Public Outreach for ACO Expansion.
 To provide and demonstrate seamless transitions for MCO and ACO enrollees, the state must (where applicable): - a) Send sample notification letters.
-Existing Medicaid providers must receive sample beneficiary notification letters via widely distributed methods (mail, email, providerwebsite, etc.) so that providers are informed of the information received by enrollees regarding their managed care transition. - b) Provide continued comprehensive outreach, including educational tours for enrollees and providers.
+Existing Medicaid providers must receive sample beneficiary notification letters via widely distributed methods (mail, email, provider website, etc.) so that providers are informed of the information received by enrollees regarding their managed care transition. - b) Provide continued comprehensive outreach, including educational tours for enrollees and providers.
 Education for enrollees and providers should include plan enrollment options, rights and responsibilities and other important program elements.
 The state must provide webinars, meeting plans, and send notices through outreach and other social media (e.g. state's website).
 The enrollment broker, choice counseling entities, ombudsman and any group providing enrollment support must participate. - c) Operate a call center independent of the PCC, ACO, and MCO plans.
-This entity must be able to help enrollees in making independent decisions about plan choice and Demonstration Approval Period: July 1, 2017 through June 30, 2022 Page 80 of 112 Amended December 14, 2017 be able to document complaints about the plans.
+This entity must be able to help enrollees in making independent decisions about plan choice and be able to document complaints about the plans.
 During the first 60 days of implementation the state must review all call center response statistics to ensure all contracted plans are meeting requirements in their contracts.
-After the first 60 days, if all entities are consistently meeting contractual requirements the state can decrease the frequency of the review of call center statistics, but no more than 120 days should elapse between reviews.

-- d) The state will provide language assistance, including in written materials, in accordance with Section 1557 of the Affordable Care Act. - e) Member materials sent to beneficiaries will be culturally competent, and the state will provide culturally competent and available translation and navigation services.
+After the first 60 days, if all entities are consistently meeting contractual requirements the state can decrease the frequency of the review of call center statistics, but no more than 120 days should elapse between reviews. - d) The state will provide language assistance, including in written materials, in accordance with Section 1557 of the Affordable Care Act. - e) Member materials sent to beneficiaries will be culturally competent, and the state will provide culturally competent and available translation and navigation services.
 The state will make available navigation resources upon beneficiary request.

-70. CMS Evaluation of State.
+69. CMS Evaluation of State.